 Missing All Teeth

 For an entire arch of missing teeth, a few strategically placed dental implants provide crucial stability for a complete denture.
 Sometimes, the implants can be restored with a full denture on the very same day as the placement.
-Whether fixed or removable, an implant-retained solution keeps the jaw bone healthier for longer and supports a well-balanced, nutritious diet – no more worrying about a denture that slips or slides when eating, speaking, and smiling.
+Whether fixed or removable, an implant denture solution keeps the jawbone healthier for longer and supports a well-balanced, nutritious diet – no more worrying about a denture that slips or slides when eating, speaking, and smiling.

 Understanding the Cost of Dental Implants

 The cost of dental implants in Federal Way tends to be higher than other options, but it is certainly worth the investment for a stable, long-lasting, and health-promoting tooth replacement.
 To understand why they are more expensive, consider the fact that dental implants are placed in two stages: the initial surgery followed by the placement of the abutment and the final restoration.
 But this is a one-time expense that will not require as many replacements as a traditional denture or bridge.
 No matter the cost of your dental implant procedure, you are setting yourself up for an investment that can last for decades!